epispot/covid-19/README.md

 # covid-19
-The official repository deticated to using epispot to fight COVID-19.
+The official repository dedicated to using epispot to fight COVID-19.
 The latest programs from the `epispot` package will be transferred to this repository shortly.

 ## Calendar :calendar: